medical-software-quality/documentation-as-code/README.md

 ## How to use

+The process is simple:
+1. Write the software's documentation using the specification described [here](./documentation/README.md) in your git repository
+2. Add a step to your CI that verifies the documentation, using the CLI in this repository
+3. Put guard rails on the documentation process.
+For example:
+    * code ownership policy on it so that QC is required to review it
+    * pull request review guidelines requesting developers to ensure that documentation is updated

+### CLI in CI/CD
-You can use this repository in 2 ways:
+You can use this CLI in 2 ways:

-* via the docker image published on github
+* via the docker image published on github (ghcr.io/jorgecarleitao/quality:latest)
-* via the CLI installed via Rust's Cargo tool
+* via the binaries published on github, under "releases"

 The CLI is specified [here](./documentation/README.md) according to this repositories' specification.